laravel/docs/pennant.md

 ```

 The Flag Rocket driver will now receive an instance of the `FlagRocketUser` to handle it as needed.

+<a name="rich-feature-values"></a>
+## Rich Feature Values

+Until now, we have shown features as being in a binary state, that is they are either active or inactive, but Pennant allows you to store rich values as well.

+Imagine you are testing 3 new colors for the "Buy now" button of your application.
+Instead of returning `true` or `false` from the feature definition, you may instead return a string.

+    use Illuminate\Support\Arr;
+    use Laravel\Pennant\Feature;

+    Feature::define('checkout-button', function (User $user) {
+        return Arr::random([
+            'blue-sapphire',
+            'seafoam-green',
+            'tart-orange',
+        ]);
+    });

+You may retrieve the value of the `'checkout-button'` feature using the `value` method on the `Feature` facade.

+    $color = Feature::value('checkout-button');

+- Blade

+> **Note** You may return an array as a rich value.
+The value returned will be JSON encoded when stored and JSON decoded when retrieved.

 <a name="events"></a>
 ## Events